Other information Technology (INFO)

 Subject Details Legacy Code: 300128

 Information Security is concerned with the protection and privacy of information in computer systems.
-The focus is primarily on introducing cryptography concept, algorithm and protocol in information security and applying such knowledge in the design and implementation of secure computer and network systems.
-The subject also addresses conventional and public key encryption, number theory and algebra and their application in public key encryption and signature.
-Students will learn the application of cryptography algorithm in current computer systems and information security management.
+The focus is primarily on introducing cryptography concepts, algorithms and protocols in information security and applying such knowledge in the design and implementation of secure computer and network systems.
+The subject also addresses conventional and public key encryption, number theory and algebra and their application in public key encryption and signatures.
+Students will learn the application of cryptography algorithms in current computer systems and information security management.
 This subject also provides students with the practical experience around security programming.

 Level: Undergraduate Level 3 subject